aridjayarecipes/cutesrecipes.web.app/content/post/2593-recipe-of-speedy-fire-and-amp-ice-bananas.md

-So that is going to wrap it up for this exceptional food fire &amp; ice bananas recipe.
+So that is going to wrap it up for this exceptional food fire & ice bananas recipe.
 Thanks so much for reading.
 I am sure that you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!